112th Special Operations Signal Battalion

-112th Special Operations Signal Battalion (Airborne) is part of the 528th Sustainment Brigade (Special Operations) (Airborne) and specializes in supporting United States Army Special Operations Command (USASOC) forces.
+The 112th Special Operations Signal Battalion (Airborne) is part of the 528th Sustainment Brigade (Special Operations) (Airborne) and specializes in supporting United States Army Special Operations Command (USASOC) forces.

 History

 The 112th Signal Battalion (Special Operations)(Airborne) has a long history of signal operations in support of Airborne and Special Operations Forces.

 The heritage of the 112th Signal Battalion began with the activation of the 512th Airborne Signal Company on the 14 July 1944, in Lido di Roma, Italy.
 The 512th conducted signal operations in support of the 1st Special Service Force and the three Parachute Infantry Battalions that comprised the 1st Airborne Task Force.
 The company, commanded by CPT Charles L. Howard, consisted of 3 officers, 2 warrant officers, and 129 enlisted soldiers.
 Soldiers for the unit were selected from the 6766th Signal Service Company (Provisional), 82nd Airborne Division and 101st Airborne Division.

 As part of the 1st Airborne Task Force, the 512th participated in operations from Rome to Arno Italy.
 The battalion motto: "Penetra Le Tenebre" ("Penetrate the Shadows") and Mediterranean-style dagger on the battalion Coat of Arms are drawn from this early service in Italy.
 These early operations in Italy would forever link the unit to Airborne and Special Operations Forces.
 Over the next half century, this bond would strengthen.

 The 512th soldiers, then commanded by 1LT George R. Hartley, conducted signal operations in support of Brigadier General Robert T. Frederick's 1st Airborne Task Force during Operation Dragoon (15 August 1944) at Le Muy, France.
 They made the unit's first parachute and glider assaults into battle.
 Thus, earning an "arrowhead" for the unit battle streamer.
 The 1st Airborne Task Force blocked German counterattacks in support of an Allied landing near Cannes, France.
 It was an operation that tested the concept of daylight mass tactical parachute drops supporting the deep battle and deep battle communications.